ChandanKolambe/Todo-Angular7-Spring-Boot2-App/README.md

 Step 4: Open browser and go to **http://localhost:4200**
     Frontend is running on port 4200 and backend is running on port 8081

+Step 4: To Login, Username : "user" and Password : "pass".

 ### Database